The geometry of the triple junction between three fluids in equilibrium: Classification

 We turn to classifying the possible minimal configurations in $\R^2$.
 First we point out that using the tools of mass-minimizing integral currents, Morgan \cite[Theorem 4.3]{Mo1998} showed that the triple junction points are isolated in $\R^2$.
 Under assumption of sufficient regularity Elcrat, Neel and Siegel \cite{ENS} showed that the following Neumann angle condition holds

 and their proof carries over to $\R^2$ directly.
 Here $\gamma_{12}$ is the angle at the triple point measured within $E_0$, $\gamma_{02}$ is the angle at the triple point measured within $E_1$, and $\gamma_{01}$ is the angle at the triple point measured within $E_2.$ We are able to prove the following: \begin{theorem}[Angle condition result] Let $\{ A_j\}$ be D-minimal or V-minimal cones in $\R^2$ with vertices at the origin.
-Then each $A_j$ is formed of precisely one connected component, and the angle condition \eqref{eq:ens} is satisfied. \end{theorem} \begin{corollary}[Volume contraints of blowups] No matter what volume constraints we impose on minimization problem, the angles at the triple points for blowup limits are independent of everything except the constants which come from the surface tensions. \end{corollary} We will start by dealing with the case without volume constraints, and we will proceed by contradiction, but first we will need some preliminary propositions.
-Before the first proposition, we record here a basic lemma which can be proven with no more than high school trigonometry: \begin{lemma}[Basic trigonometry lemma] Given $\sigma_{01}, \; \sigma_{02}, \; \sigma_{12}$ satisfying the strict triangularity condition given in Equation\refeqn{strtri}\!, there exists a unique triple of real numbers $\Gamma_{01}, \; \Gamma_{02}, \; \Gamma_{12}$ which satisfy both:
+Then each $A_j$ is formed of precisely one connected component, and the angle condition \eqref{eq:ens} is satisfied. \end{theorem} \begin{corollary}[Volume constraints of blowups] No matter what volume constraints we impose on minimization problem, the angles at the triple points for blowup limits are independent of everything except the constants which come from the surface tensions. \end{corollary} Note that the preceding two results wrap up the proof of Theorem\refthm{mainresult}\!\!.

+We will start by dealing with the case without volume constraints, and we will proceed by contradiction, but first we will need some preliminary propositions.
+Before the first proposition, we record here a basic lemma which can be proven with no more than high school trigonometry: \begin{lemma}[Basic trigonometry lemma] Given $\sigma_{01}, \; \sigma_{02}, \; \sigma_{12}$ satisfying the strict triangle inequality given in Equation\refeqn{strtri}\!, there exists a unique triple of real numbers $\Gamma_{01}, \; \Gamma_{02}, \; \Gamma_{12} \in (0,\pi)$ which satisfy both:

-and Equation\refeqn{ens}\!\!. \end{lemma} \begin{proof} We provide a sketch: First, because of the strict triangularity condition, there is a unique triangle (up to reflection and congruence, of course) with sides with lengths given by $\sigma_{01}, \; \sigma_{02},$ and $\sigma_{12}.$ Now let $\theta_{ij}$ be the angle opposite $\sigma_{ij}.$ Then the law of sines gives us:
+and Equation\refeqn{ens}\!\!. \end{lemma} \begin{proof} We provide a sketch: First, because of the strict triangle inequality, there is a unique triangle (up to reflection and congruence, of course) with sides with lengths given by $\sigma_{01}, \; \sigma_{02},$ and $\sigma_{12}.$ Now let $\theta_{ij}$ be the angle opposite $\sigma_{ij}.$ Then the law of sines gives us:

 Of course, the angles just given sum to $\pi$ and not $2\pi,$ but their supplementary angles sum to $2\pi$ and have the same value when plugged into the sine function.
 Define $\Gamma_{ij} := \pi - \theta_{ij}$ and everything is satisfied. \end{proof}